zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

 ### **STEP 3:** Download and Install Terraform

+In this section we will download Terraform.
+This allows us to provision infrastructure as code.
+It is a useful tool for standardizing the creation of resources and has many applications.
+In our case, we will use it to create the OCI resources needed to use Oracle Cloud compute and storage.

 See these instructions for [Download of Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html).

 **Make sure to fully review the page before starting.**